A Heritage Spanning Three Thousand Years

 16. Sardegna Semidano DOC

-Semidano is an indigenous white grape variety cultivated mainly in Campidano and the Mogoro area.
-It produces dry, sparkling, and passito white wines of decent elegance, with hints of white fruit, flowers, and almond.
+Semidano is an indigenous white grape variety from Campidano, with its center of gravity in the Mogoro area.
+It produces dry, sparkling, and passito whites with hints of white fruit, flowers, and almond.

-- Oliena (Nuoro): elegant, also known as Nepente di Oliena
+- Oliena (Nuorese) — the most elegant version, also known as Nepente di Oliena

-- Capo Ferrato (Cagliari): more Mediterranean and fruity
+- Capo Ferrato (Cagliaritano) — the most Mediterranean and fruity profile

-Added to this is the terroir factor: the granitic soils of Gallura, the pre-phylloxera sands of Sulcis, the clays of Campidano, the limestones of Ogliastra — each area imparts an unmistakable mineral and territorial signature to the wine.
+Almost all Sardinian denominations originate from unique indigenous grape varieties, on radically different terroirs: the granite soils of Gallura, the pre-phylloxera sands of Sulcis, the clays of Campidano, the limestones of Ogliastra.
+Each area imprints an unmistakable mineral and territorial signature on the wine.

-Finally, there's history: drinking Cannonau di Sardegna means drinking a wine that the Nuragic people probably produced three thousand years ago.
-Few oenological experiences in the world can boast such historical depth.
+Drinking Cannonau di Sardegna means likely drinking a wine that the Nuragic people produced three thousand years ago.
+Few wine experiences in the world can boast such historical depth.